 This is a wager that is simply betting on the winning outcome of a fixture.

-Moneyback specials are often offered by major bookmakers and will ultimately refund losing bets if certain circumstances happen in the event.
+Moneyback specials are often offered by major betting platforms like the Paddy Power Sports app and will ultimately refund losing bets if certain circumstances happen in the event.
 You’ll often find these in the offers section on betting sites and advertised well on social media.

 A multiple is a way of combining more than one bet in order to boost your odds.
 A Double is betting on two outcomes with both having to come through to win.
 A Treble is three and an accumulator is also a form of multiple betting.